 - as otherwise consented to by an individual consent or as permitted or required by law.

-Wolseley Canada may use personal information without the affected individual's consent, where:
+In some circumstances, Wolseley Canada may use and disclose personal information without the affected individual's consent, including where:

 - we have reasonable grounds to believe the information could be useful when investigating a contravention of a federal, provincial or foreign law and the information is used for that investigation;